imagecircus/sudoku-solver/README.md

 # Sudoku Solver
 I had been wondering for a while if I could write a script that would solve sudoku puzzles and I also wanted to learn Python.
 This is an *attempt* at both.

+## So what does it do right now?
-Currently this project will only solve the **very simplest** form of 9x9 Sudoku puzzles.
+Currently this project runs on the command line `python3 sudoku.py` and it will only solve the **very simplest** form of 9x9 Sudoku puzzles.

-# How it works
+## How does it work?
 - Calculates all valid answers for every empty cell
 - Looks for cells that only have one valid answer
 - Inserts the valid answer and removes the cell(s) from the list of empty cells
 - Loops back through the first three steps until all answers have been found
 - ... or fails if the number of answers left does not decrease after an iteration

-# How the puzzle is stored
+## How is the puzzle stored?
 There is a single dictionary that stores every location (cell) and its value.
 The locations are two digits which act as co-ordinates - the first digit is the row number and the second is the column number.
 Like this:

 ```